Aerial shot of Wadsworth Falls State Park in fall (Instagram@lensofsoulphotography)

 Middlefield/Middletown, CT

-Wadsworth Falls was designated as a park in 1942.
+Wadsworth Falls, designated as a state park in 1942, offers visitors 4.5 miles of trails for hiking or biking as well as scenic views of the namesake falls.
 Please note that swimming and picnicking are prohibited at the Big Falls — it is an area intended for short visits to view the scenic falls.

 Views from the Park